Rocuronium Bromide Injection: Package Insert / Prescribing Info

 The neuromuscular blocking action of rocuronium bromide is potentiated by isoflurane and enflurane anesthesia.
 Potentiation is minimal when administration of the recommended dose of rocuronium bromide occurs prior to the administration of these potent inhalation agents.
 The median clinical duration of a dose of 0.57 to 0.85 mg/kg was 34, 38, and 42 minutes under opioid/nitrous oxide/oxygen, enflurane and isoflurane maintenance anesthesia, respectively.
 During 1 to 2 hours of infusion, the infusion rate of rocuronium bromide required to maintain about 95% block was decreased by as much as 40% under enflurane and isoflurane anesthesia [see Drug Interactions (7.3)].

-2.7 Preparation for Administration of Rocuronium Bromide Injection
+2.7 Preparation for Administration of Rocuronium Bromide

-Rocuronium bromide injection is compatible in solution with:
+Rocuronium bromide is compatible in solution with:

-0.9% NaCl solution | sterile water for injection |
+0.9% NaCl solution |

 5% glucose in saline |

-Rocuronium bromide injection is compatible in the above solutions at concentrations up to 5 mg/mL for 24 hours at room temperature in plastic bags, glass bottles, and plastic syringe pumps.
+Rocuronium bromide is compatible in the above solutions at concentrations up to 5 mg/mL for 24 hours at room temperature in plastic bags, glass bottles, and plastic syringe pumps.

 Drug Admixture Incompatibility